Pi4J/pi4j.github.io/content/getting-started/crowpi/develop-with-intellij.md

 The dialog for setting the configurations now opens.
 A little hint: wherever the IP address of the Raspberry Pi is required, there is already a placeholder "Add CrowPi IP here".

+Depending on the configuration of your Raspberry Pi, you may need to define one of this available properties:

+* crowpi.remote.port, default 22
+* crowpi.remote.username, default pi
+* crowpi.remote.password, default pi
+* crowpi.remote.target, default ???
+* crowpi.launcher.class, default ???
+* crowpi.launcher.args, default ???

+crowpi.remote.host specifies the IP/hostname of the CrowPi, defaults to empty crowpi.remote.port defaults to 22 and specifies the SSH server port crowpi.remote.username defaults to pi crowpi.remote.password defaults to crowpi (this deviates from the Raspberry Pi OS default which is raspberry) crowpi.remote.target is the destination folder on the CrowPi where the compiled JAR files are copied to before execution and defaults to /home/pi/deploy (auto-created if missing) crowpi.launcher.class is the class path which should get launched by the JVM, defaults to com.pi4j.crowpi/com.pi4j.crowpi.Launcher and should not be changed (warranty void if you do so :wink:) crowpi.launcher.args are the arguments passed to the application launched by the JVM, specified as a string, passed through as-is without quoting, so e.g. BuzzerApp to launch that directly.
+Defaults to empty / no args.

+The first five are only needed for remote deployments.
+Leaving crowpi.remote.host empty triggers local deployment.

+There is also crowpi.remote.jvmOptions if you want to add any custom JVM options, defaults to empty or options for remote debug if Maven profile debug is used (edited)

 {{< gallery >}}
 {{< figure link="/assets/getting-started/crowpi/intellij-three-configs.jpg" caption="The three configurations" caption-position="center" caption-effect="fade" >}}
 {{< /gallery >}}